CyberGRX/questions-three/README.md

 Engineering is all about trade-offs.
 We can reduce the coding effort, but only if we are willing to sacrifice control.
 This makes the existing high-level automation tools distinctly unsatisfactory to testers who would prefer the opposite trade: more control in exchange for the need to approach automation as a _bona-fide_ software development project.

-**If you want complete control over your system-level automation and are willing to get some coding dirt under your fingernails in exchange, then Questions-Three could be your best friend.**  As a flexible library rather than an opinionated framework, it will support you without dictating structures or rules.
+**If you want complete control over your system-level automation and are willing to get some coding dirt under your fingernails in exchange, then Questions Three could be your best friend.**  As a flexible library rather than an opinionated framework, it will support you without dictating structures or rules.
 Its features were designed to work together, but you can use them separately or even integrate them into the third-party or homegrown framework of your choice.

 <a name="heretical-terminology"><h2>A note on heretical terminology</h2></a>
 The vast majority of software professionals refer to inspection work done by machines as "automated testing."
 James Bach and Michael Bolton make <a href="https://www.satisfice.com/blog/archives/856">a strong case</a> that this is a dangerous abuse of the word "testing" and suggest that we use "checking" instead when we talk about executing a procedure with a well-defined expected outcome.

 Questions Three tries to maintain neutrality in this debate.
 Where practical, it lets you choose whether you want to say "test" or "check."
 Internally, it uses "test" for consistency with third-party libraries.
 As the public face of the project, this documentation falls on the "check" side.
 It says "check suite" where most testers would say "test suite."

+## Orientation Resources

+- Article: <a href="https://medium.com/better-programming/waiter-theres-a-database-in-my-unit-test-9698d866102e">"Waiter, There's a _Database_ in My Unit Test!"</a> explains the differences between unit, integration, and system testing and the role for each.

+- Video: <a href="https://drive.google.com/open?id=1OyRVtQtciLmLiyzwA0tUb3ActWecnenZ">"Industrial Strength Automation"</a> presentation from STARWEST 2019 makes the cases for and against building a serious automation program.
+It concludes with an extended discussion on the history, purpose, and design of Questions Three.

 ## What's in the Box